raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

 Look at the code you wrote to decrypt the message and see what you can reuse.
 --- /hint ---
 --- hint ---
-Here is the blank set up code for the `EnigmaMachine` object:
+Here is the blank set-up code for the `EnigmaMachine` object:

 ```python
 # Set up the Enigma machine